frankthelen/good-map/README.md

    - `events`: A list of Hapi server event types, e.g., `['request']`, for filtering purposes.
    - `tags`: A list of event tags, e.g., `['error']`, for filtering purposes.
    - `map`: An object that maps the log item's properties (including deep properties separated by dots), e.g., `timestamp` or `'error.message'` to a mapping function (synchronous).
 It has the form `(value) => 'newValue'`, e.g., `() => '***'` or `str => str.toUpperCase()`.
 If a property does not exist (before), it is *not* set.
 If the mapping function returns `undefined`, the property is deleted.
 If the mapping function throws an error, the error is ignored.
 For full flexibility, the second parameter provides access to the complete log item: `(value, item) => ...`.
    - `observe`: Listen to the complete log item as it appears in the stream.
 The observer function (synchronous) has the form `(item) => { ... }`.
+Use this hook to read and write to the log item.
 If the observer function throws an error, the error is ignored.
  * `options`: An optional configuration object that gets passed to the Node [Stream.Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform) constructor. `objectMode` is always `true`.